Pulmonary atresia: Treatment

-The treatment of pulmonary atresia consists of: an IV medication called prostaglandin E1, which is used for treatment of pulmonary atresia, as it stops the ductus arteriosus from closing, allowing mixing of the pulmonary and systemic circulations, but prostaglandin E1 can be dangerous as it can cause apnea.
-Another example of preliminary treatment is heart catheterization to evaluate the defect or defects of the heart; this procedure is much more invasive.
+The treatment of pulmonary atresia consists of administration of an IV medication called prostaglandin E1, which is used for treatment of pulmonary atresia by stopping the ductus arteriosus from closing.
+This allows mixing of blood from the pulmonary and systemic circulations.
+Prostaglandin E1 can also be dangerous, however, as it can cause apnea.
+Another example of preliminary treatment is heart catheterization to evaluate the defect(s) of the heart; this procedure is much more invasive.
 Ultimately, however, the individual will need to have a series of surgeries to improve the blood flow permanently.
 The first surgery will likely be performed shortly after birth.
 A shunt can be created between the aorta and the pulmonary artery to help increase blood flow to the lungs.
 As the child grows, so does the heart and the shunt may need to be revised in order to meet the body's requirements.

-The type of surgery recommended depends on the size of the right ventricle and the pulmonary artery, if the right ventricle is small and unable to act as a pump, the surgery performed would be the Fontan procedure.
+The type of surgery recommended depends on the size of the right ventricle and the pulmonary artery.
+If the right ventricle is small and unable to act as a pump, the surgery performed would be the Fontan procedure.
 In this three-stage procedure, the right atrium is disconnected from the pulmonary circulation.
-The systemic venous return goes directly to the lungs, by-passing the heart.
+The systemic venous return goes directly to the lungs, bypassing the heart.
 Very young children with elevated pulmonary vascular resistance may not able to undergo the Fontan procedure.
 Cardiac catheterization may be done to determine the resistance before going ahead with the surgery.